the more you know

 Sedona

 Eloping in Sedona has so many benefits, it’s not too far from a major city, but it’s also far enough away that you feel like you’re tucked in the wilderness.
-Sedona has a lot to offer within it’s limits, but also the surrounding areas have a lot to offer making it perfect for an elopement or an elopement and a honeymoon.
-Sedona has areas that are super adventurous, but also areas that make for a very family friendly adventure wedding.
+Sedona has a lot to offer within its limits, but also the surrounding areas have a lot to offer making it perfect for an elopement or an elopement and a honeymoon.
+Sedona has areas that are super adventurous, but also areas that make for a very family-friendly adventure wedding.
 There also aren’t currently any permit requirements for most elopements!

 If you were to base the best time to elope here on weather we would tell you October - the first week of May.
-However we strongly advise avoiding weekends and sunset times during peak season which is April + May due to traffic issues and trail traffic.
+However, we strongly advise avoiding weekends and sunset times during peak season which is April + May due to traffic issues and trail traffic.

 Superstition Mountains

-The best time to elope in the Superstitions would be mid/late October to mid March.
+The best time to elope in the Superstitions would be mid/late October to mid-March.
 Once it gets towards the summer months, temperatures can be super gnarly, not ideal for your wedding day.

 Getting into the Superstitions requires a car and in some areas a 4x4.
 If you are coming from somewhere you need to fly in to get here you can fly into Phoenix airport or also the Mesa airport.